award

 2. Medulla Oblongata

 The medulla oblongata is directly connected to the spinal cord and plays a pivotal role in controlling reflexive motor responses such as coughing and sneezing.
-Additionally, it regulates essential involuntary activities like heart rate, blood pressure, and breathing, making it indispensable for survival.
+Additionally, it regulates essential involuntary functions such as heart rate, blood pressure, and breathing, making it indispensable for survival.

 3. Midbrain